 thats4entertainment.com

-Meet your favorite Christmas movie stars while taking selfies or professional photos.
-Shop in the vendor area, listen to actors chat during panel discussions and try your hand at festive arts and crafts.
+Take a selfie with your favorite Christmas movie star.
+Shop in the vendor area, listen to actors chat during panel discussions, and try your hand at festive arts and crafts.

 CHRISTMAS EXPRESS